spiermar/d3-flame-graph/README.md

 <a name="inverted" href="#inverted">#</a> flamegraph.<b>inverted</b>(<i>[bool]</i>)

 Invert the flame graph direction.
 A top-down visualization of the flame graph, also known as _icicle_ plot.
 Defaults to <i>false</i> if not set.
-If a value is specified, it will enable/disable the inverted flame graphs direction, otherwise it will return the current inverted configuration.
+If a value is specified, it will enable/disable the inverted flame graphs direction, otherwise it will return the current `inverted` configuration.

 <a name="computeDelta" href="#computeDelta">#</a> flamegraph.<b>computeDelta</b>(<i>[bool]</i>)

 If enabled, computes delta for all nodes.
-Delta value of each node is a sum if its own value from the <i>getDelta(node)</i> function, plus its children.
+Delta value of each node is a sum of its own value from the <i>getDelta(node)</i> function, plus its children.
 Defaults to <i>false</i> if not set.
-If a value is specified, it will enable/disable the delta computation, otherwise it will return the current inverted configuration.
+If a value is specified, it will enable/disable the delta computation, otherwise it will return the current `computeDelta` configuration.

 <a name="resetZoom" href="#resetZoom">#</a> flamegraph.<b>resetZoom</b>()